shuzokato/shuzokato/README.md

 ### Hi there, welcome to my page👋

-- 🦔  I’m currently doing research in soft matter & biological physics.
+- 🦔  I’m currently doing research in soft matter & biological physics (my work is available [here](https://arxiv.org/abs/2101.05184)).
 - 🐳  I sometimes work as software engineer.
-- 🥺  I love indie music.
+- 🥺  I love indie music. (my recent favarite is jizue.)

 <!--
 **shuzokato/shuzokato** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.